 The triennial valuation of the Fund at 31 March 2019 was completed during 2019-20 in accordance with regulatory requirements.
-The valuation showed an improvement in the overall funding position to 99% (equivalent to a deficit of £28 million at the valuation date (£710 million deficit at 31 March 2016 (funding level 80%)).
-The estimated funding level at 31 March 2021 has risen but remains within the expected range of actuarial outcomes used when setting contribution rates for long term participating employers.
-This represents a strong recovery from the estimated position at 31 March 2020, which was near to the funding lows at the start of the pandemic.
+The valuation showed an improvement in the overall funding position to 99% (equivalent to a deficit of £28 million at the valuation date

+(£710 million deficit at 31 March 2016 (funding level 80%)).
+The estimated funding level at 31 March 2022 has risen but remains within the expected range of actuarial outcomes used when setting contribution rates for long-term participating employers.
+This represents a continued improvement in the funding position.